Red Hen Publications

 But we were provisionally willing to believe that his grasp of actual facts was still to be accepted.
 However, post-DHs it is clear that he was a bit of a fantasist.
 And he typically managed to convince other people that his “likely stories” were true.

 Some of his “facts” were that; he was the elder of two brothers, and that he and his younger brother had three female cousins.
-All older than they.
+All slightly older than they.
 This much, at least, has proven to be truthful.

 We were further led to believe that his parents were both still alive when he was sentenced to Azkaban.
 And that they allegedly died some “ten years ago” from the vantage point of the summer of ’95.
 After their deaths, the last of family’s House Elves was left alone in the otherwise empty house.